New York Booksellers Documentary: 'BooKWars'

 - Multiple Domestic and International Festival Selections

-BOOKWARS is: The gritty world of New York City street booksellers is exposed in a remarkable story that chronicles their lives and loves and their unique perspectives on life.
+BOOKWARS is: The gritty world of New York City booksellers of the streets and sidewalks of Gotham is exposed in a remarkable story that chronicles their lives and loves and their unique perspectives on life.
 Made on location at the sidewalk book tables of New York by a fellow street bookseller, 'BookWars' explores the other side of the book tables along the streets of the Village, on the Lower East Side, along 6th avenue, and elsewhere in New York City.
 See the Mayor, the University and the NYPD try to shut them down!

 Written and Directed by Jason Rosette